studio-asd/pkg/README.md

 # Package

-This repository contains all Go packages that I usually use for my own projects
+This repository contains all Go packages that we usually use for our projects.

-## License

-Free to use.